 Florida Court System Faces Funding Crisis

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Joel Brown, the chief judge of Florida's 11th Judicial Circuit in Miami-Dade County, has a question.

 ALLEN: Brown isn't talking not about the cuts planned to publicly-funded health care in Florida.
 That's a story for a different day.
-Brown's talking about Florida's courts, which are in a budget crisis one that could require employee furloughs and fewer support personnel for already overworked judges.
+Brown's talking about Florida's courts, which are in a budget crisis - one that could require employee furloughs and fewer support personnel for already overworked judges.
 The problem, says Judge Brown, is that the courts are funded through filing fees, and in recent years most of those filing fees have come from foreclosures, which have temporarily slowed down in Florida.

-Judge BROWN: Because the foreclosure filings have stopped, because of what has gone on in that industry, the filing fees have substantially been reduced.
+BROWN: Because the foreclosure filings have stopped, because of what has gone on in that industry, the filing fees have substantially been reduced.

-Florida's Supreme Court Chief Justice Charles Canady recently appealed to the legislature and to Governor Rick Scott for help.
+ALLEN: Florida's Supreme Court Chief Justice Charles Canady recently appealed to the legislature and to Governor Rick Scott for help.
 Canady asked them to approve a plan to cover a $72 million budget shortfall projected for the state courts between now and June 30.
 Without the money, Canady says, court functions across the state will be disrupted.

-Chief Judge in the 11th Circuit Joel Brown says the proposed cuts raise a basic question about the intent of the governor and the legislature.
+ALLEN: Chief Judge in the 11th Circuit Joel Brown says the proposed cuts raise a basic question about the intent of the governor and the legislature.

-Judge BROWN: It's a question of willingness, frankly, to fund an independent third branch of government - fully.
+BROWN: It's a question of willingness, frankly, to fund an independent third branch of government - fully.

-Greg Allen, NPR News, Miami.
+ALLEN: Greg Allen, NPR News, Miami.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.